isomerpages/moe-marisstellahigh/_cca/CCA (Primary)/Brass Band.md

 **To achieve the CCA’s goals, the following programmes are offered:**&nbsp;

-*   Comprehensive training programmes to prepare Marists for the Singapore Youth Festival 2018
+*   Comprehensive training programmes to prepare Marists for the Singapore Youth Festival 2024

 **Marists are given the opportunities to participate in the following event:**&nbsp;

-*   Octoburst!
-Concert at The Esplanade
+*   Founder's Day
+*   National Day
+*   School Performance
+*   Teachers' Day